 Fried anchovies with onions, chilies, and peanuts (Ikan bilis goreng bawang)

 I really did not know what to expect when I decided to make this dish.
-I have previously used anchovies from a can or jar, mostly as a condiment in salad dressings, salads or on pizza.
-This dish turned out fantastic, it was the highlight of the casual dinner I had with friends.
+I have previously used anchovies from a can or jar, mostly as a condiment in salad dressings or pizza.
+This dish turned out fantastic; it was the highlight of the casual dinner I had with friends.

-The flavors are simple, sweet from the caramelized onions, spicy from the chilies and beautifully fishy from the anchovies.
-Although this dish is served as a side usually, I chose to serve it as an appetizer with toast points.
-I was also sceptical about whether my friends would want to try this dish, to my surprise, they relished it.
-The dish is simple, but the flavors come together so well.
-I will definitely make this again and often.
+The flavours are simple: sweet from the caramelized onions, spicy from the chillies, and beautifully fishy from the anchovies.
+Although this dish is usually served as a side, I chose to serve it as an appetizer with toast points.
+Although I was also sceptical about whether my friends would want to try this dish, to my surprise, they relished it.
+The dish is simple, but the flavours come together so well.
+I will definitely do this again and often.

-I have had this book for ages but never cooked from it till now.
-It was my go-to book for research on herbs, spices and ingredients in Asian cooking.
-After making this dish I wonder why I have not cooked from it.
-Packed full of information and interspersed with recipes, I am definitely cooking from here again.
+I have had this book for ages but have never cooked from it until now.
+It was my go-to book for researching herbs, spices, and ingredients in Asian cooking.
+After making this dish, I wondered why I had not cooked it from this book.
+Packed full of information and interspersed with recipes, I am cooking from here again.

 Photo credit Nisha Bilgrami